caffeinated-ai/detective-snapshot/README.md

 # Detective Snapshot 🕵️‍♂️🔍

-A beautifully simple Python debugging tool that automatically logs function inputs, outputs, and exceptions into a clean JSON file.
-When your code works perfectly nine out of ten times but mysteriously fails on that seventh run, you can see exactly what changed—without starting yet another debugging session.
+A beautifully simple Python debugging tool that automatically logs function inputs, outputs, and exceptions into a clean, searchable JSON file.
+When your code works flawlessly most of the time but mysteriously fails on that one run, you can easily pinpoint what changed—without starting another debugging session.

-Just add `@snapshot()` and set DEBUG=true.
-That’s it!
-Each time the decorated function is run, detective-snapshot creates a clear, searchable JSON file of everything that went in and what came out—no setup hassles or terminal noise.

-You can even select just the parts of the input (including portions of self or cls) you care about using JSON path expressions, keeping your snapshots as focused or comprehensive as you like.
-The file also captures every call your outer function makes to any decorated inner function, no matter how deeply nested.
-This has been a total game changer for pinpointing those elusive bugs in complex function chains, and the JSON logs are super easy to drop into an LLM chat for extra debugging help.

-Perfect for:
-- Catching that one input that led to an unexpected output
-- Tracking data transformations across your function chain
-- Having a permanent, searchable record of function behavior
-- Debugging nested function calls without print statement noise
-- Understanding exactly what changed between good and bad runs
+Just add `@snapshot()` to your functions and set DEBUG=true to capture every run.
+You can use json path expressions to select only the input variables you care about (including portions of self or cls), keeping your logs focused.
+For nested functions, simply decorate them with @snapshot()—-no matter how deep they are in your call chain—-and all their calls will be captured.

+This makes it ideal for debugging data transformations, pinpointing elusive bugs in complex, nested chains, and comparing good versus bad runs with minimal setup.

 ## Features
 - 📸 Capture function inputs, outputs
+- 🎯 Select specific fields to snapshot
 - 🌳 Track nested function calls
-- 🎯 Select specific fields to snapshot
 - 📦 Support for Python objects, dataclasses, and protobufs
 - 💥 Capture exception details